suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Then, the run sequence contains the following commands:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
-- Run directive (see {{suit-directive-run-sequence}})
+- Invoke directive (see {{suit-directive-invoke}})

 ## Component Download Template {#firmware-download-template}

 The goal of the Component Download template is to acquire and store an image.

-The following commands are placed into the common sequence:
+The following commands are placed into the shared sequence:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Override Parameters directive (see {{suit-directive-override-parameters}}) for Image Digest and Image Size (see {{secparameters}})